a7maadf/IMAFE/README.md

 - The password will be copied to you clipboard & the encrypted spoofing image will be saved in the same directory, it will be named in this form
 `imafed - <original image name and extention>`

+<h4>DeMafer.py (Decryptor)</h4>

+- Run DeMafer.py  `python3 DeMafer.py`

+- Choose the imaged which has the encrypted data stored inside.

+- Write the password.

+- Done.